UK Brexit and WTO farm support limits

 Publication of the latest United Nations International Trade Statistics Yearbook with comparative figures from 2000 to 2012 gives an insight into the important structural changes in patterns of global agrifood trade over the past decade.
 The figures underline the way in which developing countries have become the dynamic motor behind agrifood trade flows, a finding which has relevance when discussing the coverage of WTO trade rules.

 During this period agrifood trade maintained and even increased its share of total merchandise exports.
-It share was 6.1% in 2000, but increased to 7.0% in 2009 following the sharp rise in global food prices in 2008-09.… Read the rest
+It share was 6.1% in 2000, but increased to 7.0% in 2009 following the sharp rise in global food prices in 2008-09.
+Its share has subsequently fallen to 6.5% in 2012, which is still ahead of the 2000 figure.

 The G-33 public stock-holding proposal for Bali